In recent years a variety of toothbrush subscription options have become available.

 Read our Quip Review.

-The brush has a selection of brushing options and comes with a quad-pacer.
+The brush has a selection of brushing options and comes with the all important quad-pacer and 2 minute timer.

 Read our Burst Sonic Toothbrush Review.